pawelmat142/PpChat/README.md

 when login for each contact conversation box is opened/created
 </br> example adding to box = send message
 </br> conversation view build with valueListenableBuilder

+### [054] Message receiving
+listen for coming messages - Messages collection
+</br>received message is deleted straight away and add to Hive